GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ### Authentication Methods
 beta.SAM.gov Web Services supports SOAP header authentication.
 Configure your client to send a specific SOAP header with every method call which contains the authentication data.
 Below is the example of header included before the body:
+* Note: Username and email are case sensitive

 ```
    <soapenv:Header>
       <AuthenticationData xsi:type="sam:AuthenticationData">